seqscope/cartloader/docs/reference/feature_customization.md

   --feature-type-ref-colidx-type 2
 ```

+---
-## Parameters
+## Actions

-!!! warning "Filtering Action"
+!!! warning "Action Specifications"
-    At least one filtering criterion is required; otherwise the command errors.
+    No action runs by default.
+Activate at least one using filtering criteria the [filter parameters](#filters-parameters).

+Include or exclude features by using explicit lists, substrings, regex patterns of feature name or types.
-    Also, please note that:
+Please note that:

 - Include criteria are restrictive (a feature must satisfy all provided include constraints).
 - Exclude criteria are subtractive (a feature matching any exclude constraint is removed).

+---
+## Parameters

-### Input/Output
+### Input/Output Parameters
 - `--in-csv` (str, required): Input CSV/TSV of features (plain text or gzipped).
 - `--out-csv` (str, required): Output filtered CSV/TSV; gzipped.
-If extension is not `.gz`, the tool appends `.gz`.
 - `--out-record` (str): Optional TSV with `feature` and `filtering` reason per feature.
 - `--csv-colname-feature-name` (str): Feature column name in the input file (default: `gene`).
 - `--csv-delim` (str): Field delimiter for the input (applies to output as well; default: `\t`).
 - `--chunksize` (int): Chunk size for streaming reads (default: 50000).
 - `--log` (flag): Write logs to `feature_filtering.log` next to outputs.

+### Filters Parameters
-### List Filters
+#### List Filters Parameters
 - `--include-feature-list` (str): Path to a file with feature names to include.
 - `--exclude-feature-list` (str): Path to a file with feature names to exclude.

-### Substring Filters
+#### Substring Filters Parameters
 - `--include-feature-substr` (str): Include features containing the substring.
 - `--exclude-feature-substr` (str): Exclude features containing the substring.

-### Regex Filters
+#### Regex Filters Parameters
 - `--include-feature-regex` (str): Include features matching the regex.
 - `--exclude-feature-regex` (str): Exclude features matching the regex.

-### Type Filters
+#### Type Filters Parameters
+!!! info "Reference file columns (name vs. index)"
     If the reference file has a header row, specify the feature-name and feature-type columns with `--feature-type-ref-colname-*`; otherwise, use the 0-based index flags `--feature-type-ref-colidx-*`.

 - `--include-feature-type-regex` (str): Include by feature type (e.g., `^protein_coding$`).
 - `--feature-type-ref` (str): Reference file with feature name and type columns.